 The busy, thrilling atmosphere of a day at the races is matched by our impressive racing pedigree.
 When it comes to racing fixtures, Doncaster is the busiest dual-purpose racecourse in the UK.
-During 2018, we will hold a mixture of 36 National Hunt and Flat race meetings throughout the year, including the World’s oldest Classic horserace, the William Hill St Leger stakes.
+During the year we will hold a mixture of 36 National Hunt and Flat race meetings including the World’s oldest Classic horserace, the William Hill St Leger stakes.

 For sheer spectacle, atmosphere and excitement a day at Doncaster Racecourse is a tradition that is hard to beat.
 Racedays at Town Moor have been drawing appreciative crowds for centuries and Doncaster has long been regarded as one of the finest racecourses in Europe and the best place for horse racing in Yorkshire.

 After a £34 million redevelopment, racegoers can enjoy an amazing raceday experience at this world-class venue.
 At the heart of this new development is an impressive five-storey grandstand.
 The main stand includes stunning private hospitality suites, a wide range of places to eat and drink, plus luxury dining experiences.

 Superbly located in the heart of Doncaster, the stunning recourse is a convenient venue for nearby Sheffield and Leeds, whilst links to the A1, M1, M18 and M62 make it easily accessible to other areas of the UK.

 A day at the races is as casual or as formal as you want to make it.
 For most it's an excuse to dress up for the occasion, especially on Ladies Day when many ladies wear their best outfits and hats - not obligatory, but great fun!

 Families are always welcome with accompanied children under 18 entering for free with free entertainment on racedays.